Azure/azure-powershell/src/Storage/Storage.Management/help/Update-AzDataLakeGen2Item.md

 ```

 ## DESCRIPTION
-The **Update-AzDataLakeGen2Item** cmdlet updates a file or folder on properties, metadata, permission, ACL, and owner.
+The **Update-AzDataLakeGen2Item** cmdlet updates a file or directory on properties, metadata, permission, ACL, and owner.
 This cmdlet only works if Hierarchical Namespace is enabled for the Storage account.
 This kind of account can be created by run "New-AzStorageAccount" cmdlet with "-EnableHierarchicalNamespace $true".

 ## EXAMPLES